BUREAUDONALD-ORG/to-dont-list/content/site.md

 creditsTitle: "Credits"
 creditsMobile: "The ToDon\u2019tList is a project by Bureaudonald, with the help of many others."
 ---
-The ToDon’tList is a project by [Bureaudonald](http://www.bureaudonald.com), inspired and supported by [Anne de Bruijn](), [Peter Heykamp](), Frank van der Peet, Benz Roos, Robert-Jan Korteschiel, Jan Harm Lieftinck, Guus de Graaf, Petr van Blokland, Barbara Bigosińska, Pieter van Rosmalen, Dennis Kleyn, and Gerrit Heijkoop.
+The ToDon’tList is a project by <a data-scroll href="http://www.bureaudonald.com">Bureaudonald</a>, inspired and supported by <a data-scroll href="">Anne de Bruijn</a>, <a data-scroll href="">Peter Heykamp</a>, Frank van der Peet, Benz Roos, Robert-Jan Korteschiel, Jan Harm Lieftinck, Guus de Graaf, Petr van Blokland, Barbara Bigosińska, Pieter van Rosmalen, Dennis Kleyn, and Gerrit Heijkoop.